 When it comes to Themes & Plugins WordPress is so rich.
 There are thousands of stat-of-the-art themes for any type of website and blog.
-You can find thousands of WordPress Themes Here.
-Plugin is a very special feature in WordPress.
-Whenever your are in trouble there is a plugin to solve your problem.
+You can find thousands of WordPress Themes on Themeforest.

 Plugins help you to add extra features to your WordPress website.
 If you know PHP coding you can create your own plugins as well.
 Some plugins are paid whereas some are free.
-Plugin could be a contact form, online store, slider, mega menu, gallery, website builder, online booking system, currency switcher, timetable, management system etc. You can find thousands of WordPress Plugins Here.
+Plugin could be a contact form, online store, slider, mega menu, gallery, website builder, online booking system, currency switcher, timetable, management system, etc. You can find thousands of WordPress Plugins on CodeCanyon.

 - Best Responsive Blogger Templates For Portfolio, Agency, CV, Company & Enterprise Websites

 - 15+ Responsive Blogger Templates For Personal Blog | New Blogger Themes

 - Top 10 Responsive Blogger Templates For Photography Websites | Blogger Themes